wileycousins/clockblock/pcb/fabrication/clockblock-arms/README.txt

 clockblock v1.1 arm panel
 Prepared by Michael Cousins
-March 24, 2014
+September 8, 2014
 michael@wileycousins.com
 (281) 210-6984

-This panel consists of eleven (11) 0.41" x 3.575" boards arranged into a 4.51" x 3.575" panel.
-There should be nine (9) evenly spaced vertical v-scores so we can de-panel the boards.
+This panel consists of twelve (12) 0.41" x 3.575" boards arranged into a 4.92" x 3.575" panel.
+There should be eleven (11) evenly spaced vertical v-scores.

-**Any fabicration markings should be placed on the bottom side of the board.
+**Any fabrication markings should be placed on the bottom side of the board.
 Please do not place additional markings on the top.**

 Requested specs:
   * ENIG finish